rswaty/BrandonsSlides/docs/index.Rmd

 ![width](slide6.JPG)

-* Total GHG, PM 2.5, and PM 10.0 released are compiled into and easily digestible graphic
+* Total GHG, PM 2.5, and PM 10.0 released are compiled into an easily digestible graphic
 * Emissions are also visualized in tons per hour

 --- .class #id